Irvin Kovens NBVA Scholarship

 Awards are made on a competitive basis; consideration being given to scholastic achievement, social/school involvement, character, and promise.

-Applications must be postmarked no later than Friday March 3rd, 2017.
-Applications will be available online January 2017.
+Applications must be postmarked or emailed no later than Friday February 16th, 2018.
+Applications will be available online December 2018.
 If you have any questions about the scholarship, please feel free to contact the NBVA

 Late applications will not be considered.